dilipkm007/Algortihms-DSAD/README.md

     1. Euclid Algorithm to finding GCD

-3. Two Pointers Approch
-    The two pointer approch help us optimize time and space complexity in case of many searching problem on Array and Linkedlist.
+3. Two Pointers Approch: The two pointer approch help us optimize time and space complexity in case of many searching problem on Array and Linkedlist.
      a.
 Pointer moving in the same direction with same pace
         1. Merging Two sorted array
         2. Intersection of two arrays
         3. Checking array is subset of another array